 Do you ever struggle to communicate with your mom?
 Or feel like you and your spouse sometimes speak different languages?
-We talk with linguist Deborah Tannen about how our conversational styles can cause unintended conflicts, and what we can do to communicate more effectively with the people in our lives.
-If you like our work, please try to support us!
-See how you can help at support.hiddenbrain.org.
-To learn more about human behavior and ideas that can improve your life, subscribe to our newsletter at news.hiddenbrain.org
+In the final episode of our “Mind Reading 2.0” series, we bring back one of our favorite conversations, with linguist Deborah Tannen.
+She shows how our conversational styles can cause unintended conflicts, and what we can do to communicate more effectively with the people in our lives.

 You Just Don’t Understand: Women and Men in Conversation, Deborah Tannen, HarperCollins, 1990 and 2007 (updated)

-That’s Not What I Meant! : How Conversational Style Makes or Breaks Relationships, Deborah Tannen, HarperCollins, l987 and 2011 (updated)
+That’s Not What I Meant! : How Conversational Style Makes or Breaks Relationships, Deborah Tannen, HarperCollins, 1987 and 2011 (updated)

 Talking from 9 to 5: Women and Men at Work, Deborah Tannen, William Morrow & Company, 1994